jgnmoose/jeremydarktheme/README.md

 jeremydarktheme
 ===============

-A dark background theme for Xcode based on Coral Graal.
+A dark background Xcode theme based on Coral Graal.

 I customized this theme to my needs when working long hours in Xcode.